 Mileage reimbursements are those made at a per mile rate contingent on submission of claims by employees.
 Typically, a claim shows the destination and distance, purpose or explanation, and a per mile rate of reimbursement.
-Reimbursements in 2023 at a rate not greater than 65.5 cents per mile for the period January 1 through December 31, need not be reported.
-They are considered as substantiated under an accountable plan.
+Current reimbursements rates not greater than 67.0 cents per mile for the period January 1, through December 31, need not be reported.
+They are considered substantiated under an accountable plan.

-If mileage is reimbursed at a rate greater than the Federal maximum benefit rates per mile, process HCM EADJ to report the following:
+If mileage is reimbursed at a rate greater than the Federal maximum, process HCM EADJ to report the following:

-- The portion of reimbursement in excess of the Federal maximum rate as an addition to Federal wages and State wages and as an addition to Social Security or Medicare wages, if the employee is subject to those taxes. - Deductions for Social Security (OASDI) and/or Medicare (only if the district has collected taxes from the employee). - Total reimbursed at the Federal maximum rate of 65.5 cents per mile.
-This is entered as a memo item, "Employee Business Expense," on the employee's W-2.
+- The portion of reimbursement in excess of the Federal maximum rate (as an addition to Federal and State wages) and as an addition to Social Security or Medicare wages, if the employee is subject to those taxes. - Deductions for Social Security (OASDI) and/or Medicare (only if the district has collected taxes from the employee). - The total reimbursed at the Federal maximum rate of 67.0 cents per mile is entered as a memo item, "Employee Business Expense," on the employee's W-2.